 Slovenians vote in tight race between populists, liberals

-Slovenians cast ballots Sunday in a parliamentary election that is expected to be a tight race between Prime Minister Janez Jansa’s ruling right-wing populists and liberals in the politically divided European Union nation
+Slovenians are casting ballots in a parliamentary election that is expected to be a tight race between Prime Minister Janez Jansa’s ruling right-wing populists and liberals in the politically divided European Union nation

-LJUBLJANA, Slovenia -- Slovenians cast ballots Sunday in a parliamentary election that is expected to be a tight race between the ruling right-wing populist party of Prime Minister Janez Jansa and opposition green-liberals in the politically divided European Union nation.
+LJUBLJANA, Slovenia -- Slovenians are casting ballots Sunday in a parliamentary election that is expected to be a tight race between the ruling right-wing populist party of Prime Minister Janez Jansa and opposition green-liberals in the politically divided European Union nation.

-Surveys, however, have suggested that there will be no clear winner in the election and that a coalition government will have to be formed after the vote, comprising at least three or four parties.
+Surveys, however, have suggested that there will be no clear winner in the election and that a coalition government will have to be formed after the vote, made up of at least three or four parties.

+“Today is an important day as these elections decide how Slovenia will develop not only in the next four years, but in the next decade," Jansa said upon voting on Sunday.
+“Expectations are good.”

 Jansa became prime minister a little over two years ago after the previous liberal premier resigned.
 An admirer of former U.S. President Donald Trump, Jansa has pushed the country to the right since taking over at the start of the COVID-19 pandemic.